Humanities Courses

 Parent Meetings

-The instructor will lead parent meetings in order to answer questions and coach the parents on how to best serve their role.
-There will be three parent meetings: on the Wednesday before the block begins, and then on the Wednesdays of the first week and third week of the course.
-All parent meetings take place at 6pm MT (which is 8pm ET, 7pm CT, and 5pm PT).
+The instructor will lead a parent meeting in order to answer questions and coach the parents on how to best serve their role.
+There will be one parent meeting before the block begins.

 Course Reports